flow2ml/Flow2ML/README.md

 ## Contributing
-If you want to contribute to Flow2Ml, Please look into issues and propose your solutions to them.
+If you want to contribute to Flow2ML, please look into issues and propose your solutions to them.